-- (a) ASTs that are not in contact with the ground or any electrolyte that might cause corrosion of the tank must be visually inspected, at least once per month by operating personnel to detect any leakage from tank seams, connections, and fittings.
-Any such leakage must be repaired immediately and reported under the repair and reporting requirements of these regulations. - (b) ASTs including metal supporting structures that are in contact with the soil or that are in contact with an electrolyte that may promote corrosion of the tank must (1) be inspected as in subsection (a) above and (2) be protected from corrosion or tested periodically to prove that they are not seriously corroded, as described in this section.
+- (a) ASTs that are not in contact with the ground or any electrolyte that might cause corrosion of the tank must be visually inspected, at least once per month by operating personnel to detect any leakage from tank seams, connections, and fittings, including piping.
+Any such leakage must be repaired immediately and reported under the repair and reporting requirements of these regulations. - (b) ASTs including metal supporting structures that are in contact with the soil or that are in contact with an electrolyte that may promote corrosion of the tank must be inspected as in subsection (a) above and be protected from corrosion or tested periodically to prove that they are not seriously corroded, as described in this section.
 Tanks that are not cathodically protected must be tested within 5 years after October 1, 1994; and once every two years thereafter by either; - (1) An external visual inspection, that includes the bottom of the tank, for corrosion or other visible damage; or - (2) A leakage test of any type approved by the Director; or - (3) An internal inspection for corrosion or other visible damage; or - (4) Comply with some other alternative test for corrosion or leakage as specified by and approved by the Director in the future. - (c) AST system piping that is not in contact with the soil or with an electrolyte that might cause corrosion of the piping, must be inspected at least once each month to detect leakage from pipe seams, connections, and fittings.
-Any such leakage that may exceed the reportable quantity (25 gallons) must be repaired immediately and reported as in Article 4. - (d) Underground AST piping that is in contact with the soil or an electrolyte, and that routinely contains petroleum must be precision tested annually to ensure that it is maintained in a liquid tight condition.
+Any such leakage that may exceed the reportable quantity (25 gallons) must be repaired immediately and reported as in Article 4. - (d) Underground AST piping shall meet the release detection requirements in section 2-4-2(b). - (1) Pressurized piping described in section 3-3-15(a)(1) shall meet the release detection requirements in section 2-4-2(b)(1), except that where there is no pump installed between the tank and underground piping, the requirement for an automatic line leak detector in section 2-4-2(b)(1)(i) does not apply. - (2) Suction piping described in section 3-3-15(a)(1) shall meet the release detection requirements in section 2-4-2(b)(2). - (e) Inventory control shall be performed and documented for all ASTs used for motor fuel dispensing, all ASTs installed on earthen materials, and all ASTs connected to underground pressurized piping that is not being monitored for releases in accordance with 2-4-5(c).
+Accurate daily inventory records shall be maintained and reconciled for all applicable storage tanks.